Beijing Institute of Technology: Yan'an period (1940–1946)

 Beijing Institute of Technology (BIT) has its origins in the Yan'an Research Academy of Natural Sciences (延安自然科学研究院).
 BIT was established May 1939 in Yan'an, Shaanxi by the Chinese Communist Party with the aim of training science and engineering professionals.
-In January 1940 when China was undergoing the most difficult phase of the War of Resistance Against Japan the Central Committee of the Chinese Communist Party reformed the Yan'an Research Academy of Natural Sciences into the Yan'an Academy of Natural Sciences (延安自然科学院).
+In January 1940 when China was undergoing the most difficult phase of the Second Sino-Japanese War, the Central Committee of the Chinese Communist Party reformed the Yan'an Research Academy of Natural Sciences into the Yan'an Academy of Natural Sciences (延安自然科学院).
 The mission of the academy was to assist industrial development in the Shanxi-Chahar-Hebei Border Region.
 Opened on 1 September 1940 it was the first science and engineering university founded by the Chinese Communist Party.
 Li Fuchun, secretary of the CCP Committee for Shaan-Gan-Ning Border Region, was appointed as the first president and was succeeded by educationist Xu Teli.

 During the founding period the Yan'an Academy of Natural Sciences received support from international organizations and individuals including Rewi Alley.

 In March 1943 the Yan'an Academy of Natural Sciences merged with the newly founded University of Yan'an (延安大学) and was named the School of Natural Sciences University of Yan'an (延安大学自然科学院).

 At the end of 1945 the University of Yan'an moved to the north of China.